microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytlc.md

 **Valid numeric range:**  0 to 1000

 **Scale interpretation:** Values should be interpreted as per-mille-of-em.
+The ytlc value is measured from the baseline to the top of the x-height.

 **Recommended or required “Regular” value:** N/A